2011 FIVB Volleyball World Grand Prix

 The 2011 FIVB World Grand Prix was a women's volleyball tournament played by 16 countries from 5 to 28 August 2011.
 The finals were held at the Macau East Asian Games Dome in Macau, China.

-The United States won the tournament defeating 3–0 to Brazil in the gold medal match and Destinee Hooker won the MVP award.
+The United States won the tournament, after defeating 3–0 to Brazil in the gold medal match.
+Destinee Hooker of the United States won the MVP award.